boschglobal/doxysphinx/docs/linking_to_doxygen.md

 :::{tip}

-As you know from [Getting started guide](../getting_started.md) your doxygen documentation has to be created in the SPHINX_SOURCE directory tree.
+As you know from [Getting Started-guide](./getting_started.md) your doxygen documentation has to be created in the SPHINX_SOURCE directory tree.

 We recommend to put it under a special doxygen folder, e.g. to `docs/doxygen/<your_doxygen_module_name>` e.g.